-From intake to resolution, Fernando works with his clients to ensure they are informed throughout the litigation process.
-By evaluating loss mitigation alternatives and settlement offers, Fernando is able to provide his clients with strategies and cost-effective solutions tailored to their situation.
+From intake to resolution, Fernando keeps his clients closely informed throughout the litigation process.
+By evaluating risk and settlement alternatives, Fernando provides his clients with strategies and cost-effective solutions tailored to their business objectives.

 Mortgage Lender Litigation

 - Statute of Limitations: Successfully defended lender before the appellate division against allegations that the lender's foreclosure action was time-barred based on the language of a pre-commencement letter.

 - Standing to Foreclose: Successfully defended against motions to dismiss lenders' actions for lack of standing to foreclosure and for sanctions, which were affirmed on appeal by the New York Appellate Divisions.